Mental health is one of the most overlooked areas in a person’s lifestyle.

 Get a Pet

 According to an article by the MentalHealth.org.uk, having a pet to care for relieves so much mental stress and even alleviates symptoms of various mental disorders.
+Not to mention mental exercise is good for your pet too!
 It has been studied that dogs are good when it comes to encouraging you to exercise, and you merely stroking your pet can already have positive effects on the dopamine production in your brain.
 However, this only applies to fluffy and cuddly mammals such as cats, dogs, hamsters, rabbits, and the likes.
 Don’t try to cuddle with an iguana and expect similar results!

 Listen to Mental Music